 - Italian Sausage Soup with White Beans

 - Swedish Meatball Soup

 - Veggie-Packed Hamburger Soup

-Did you make this sausage tortellini soup?
+Did you make this Sausage Tortellini Soup with Kale?
 I’d love to know how it turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.

 Sausage Tortellini Soup with KalePrint Recipe Rate this Recipe Pin Recipe